akarikojima/Mushroom-Classification/README.md

 ![](UTA-DataScience-Logo.png)

-# Project Title
+# Mushroom Classification Machine Learning

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+* **One Sentence Summary** This repository holds an attempt to apply a Decision Tree Classifier to mushroom features using data from
+"Mushroom Classification" Kaggle challenge (https://www.kaggle.com/datasets/uciml/mushroom-classification/data).

 ## Overview

 * This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
+  * **Challenge:** The task, as defined by the Kaggle challenge is to use categorical features from 23 different species of gilled mushrooms to predict the edibility of a given mushroom.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
+  * **Approach:** The approach in this repository formulates the problem as a classification task, using deep recurrent neural networks, where one-hot encoding is applied to the categorical features to convert them into numerical format.
+The transformed features are used as input for the model, and the performance of Decision Tree Classifier used to predict mushroom edibility (e.g., edible or poisonous).
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+  * **Summary:** The Decision Tree Classifier was able to predict the edibility of mushrooms with 100% accuracy.

 ## Summary of Workdone